 ALTCS is a managed care entitlement — eligible members are entitled to services immediately.
 There is no formal waitlist for ALTCS enrollment.
 Contact us at (623) 301-7072 and we will help you understand next steps based on your family member's current enrollment status.

-Call us at (623) 301-7072 or send us a message.
-We will respond as quickly as possible and guide you through the next appropriate step.
+Call us at (623) 301-7072, download the interest form above, or send us a message.
+We can discuss service-area fit and the next appropriate pre-launch step.

 Please do not submit Social Security numbers, full medical records, or highly sensitive health information through unsecured forms or email.
 We will provide the appropriate documentation pathway when needed.